bodo-ai/PyDough/documentation/metadata.md

 | **allows frame: true** | The function must always be called with a `by` clause, but can optionally be called with a `cumulative`/`frame`. | The function can be called with or without a `by` clause, but if it does have a `by` clause it must have a `cumulative`/`frame`. |
 | **allows frame: false** | The function must always be called with a `by` clause, but it cannot be called with a `cumulative`/`frame`. | The function cannot be called with a `by` clause, nor can it be called with a `cumulative`/`frame`. |

-Example of the structure of the metadata for a SQL Alias function named `RELMIN` (a 1:1 mapping to the sqlite `MIN` window function):
+Example of the structure of the metadata for a SQL Window Alias function named `RELMIN` (a 1:1 mapping to the sqlite `MIN` window function):

 ```json
 {